-Satellite tracking of female loggerhead and leatherback turtles during inter-nesting periods revealed that loggerheads remained close to the shore (within the boundaries of the iSimangaliso Wetland Park) between nesting events (Figure 20), whereas leatherbacks travelled greater distances (more than 300 km) and beyond the borders of the MPA.
-Consequently, a southward extension of the MPA has been proposed in order to include a greater portion of the core range of inter-nesting leatherbacks and provide better protection.
+Satellite tracking of female loggerhead and leatherback turtles during inter-nesting periods revealed that loggerheads remained close to the shore (within the boundaries of the iSimangaliso Wetland Park) between nesting events (Figure 20) whereas leatherbacks travelled greater distances (more than 300 km) and beyond the borders of the MPA.
+Consequently, a southward extension of the MPA was proposed in order to include a greater portion of the core range of inter-nesting leatherbacks and provide better protection.
+The southward and offshore extention of the iSimangaliso Wetland Park MPA was one of the network of MPAs approved by Cabinet on 24 October 2018.
 The inshore regions of the northern portion of Block ER236, coincide with the inter-nesting migrations for leatherbacks, but the areas of interest for well drilling lie offshore and to the south of the inter-nesting range.